More:

 • Avoid making the same mistakes.
 Having awareness can help with that

 • Work.
-Also invest time in work that is outside your personal sphere
+Also, invest time in work that is outside your sphere

 • Hectic atmospheres.
-You may find it helpful to draw up weekly, monthly, yearly and five-year plans and goals that you revise on a daily basis.
-30 minutes are a good investment and there is power in tranquillity.
+It is helpful to draw up weekly, monthly, yearly and five-year plans and goals that you revise daily.
+Thirty minutes is a good investment, and there is power in tranquillity.

 • Plastic (glass can often be a good alternative that can save you time)